loseth/TourDeForce/README.md

 - Multiplatform (iOS, iPadOS, macOS, watchOS)
 - New visual design, including awards symbols
 	- Make awards more valuable
+	- On Home screen make tapping a project go to project screen
 - Settle on business model, if any

 ## Knowledge applied